MEDrefer/medrefer-api/sections/reports.md

 Required:

-* report String - Can contain Plain Text or HTML
+* report String - Can contain Plain Text, HTML, or RTF.

 Optional:

 * reported_at DateTime
+* report_mime_type String - the mime type of the report, it needs to match the contents uploaded in the report.
+It must be one of:
+    * "text/html",
+    * "text/rtf", and
+    * "text/plain"

 ```
 curl http://medrefer.dev/api/v1/referrals/1YY-E7F/reports \